-Current law also generally requires a state agency proposing to contract for auditing services to wait until APA advises the agency on whether it could perform the services.
-The bill removes this limitation and instead requires the agency to (1) ensure that the contract requires the auditor to give APA any information related to the audit's findings upon request and (2) report the audit's results to APA within 15 days after receiving the audit report.
+The law also generally requires a state agency proposing to contract for auditing services to wait until APA advises the agency on whether it could perform the services for the agency.
+The bill removes this limitation and instead requires the agency to (1) ensure that the auditing contract requires the auditor to give APA any information related to the audit's findings upon request and (2) report the audit's results to APA within 15 days after receiving the audit.